-U.S. Department of Commerce National Technical Information Service 5285 Port Royal Road Springfield, VA 22161 b) Sampling Plan (e.g., locations, methods, holding times, chain of custody, preservation, etc.).
-The effluent sample volume collected for all tests shall be adequate to perform the toxicity test, toxicity characterization, identification and confirmation procedures, and conduct chemical specific analyses when a probable toxicant has been identified;

-Where the permittee has identified or suspects specific pollutant(s) and/or source(s) of effluent toxicity, the permittee shall conduct, concurrent with toxicity testing, chemical specific analyses for the identified and/or suspected pollutant(s) and/or source(s) of effluent toxicity.
+- ii.
+Sampling Plan (e.g., locations, methods, holding times, chain of custody, preservation, etc.).
+The effluent sample volume collected for all tests shall be adequate to perform the toxicity test, toxicity characterization, identification and confirmation procedures, and conduct chemical specific analyses when a probable toxicant has been identified; Where the permittee has identified or suspects specific pollutant(s) and/or source(s) of effluent toxicity, the permittee shall conduct, concurrent with toxicity testing, chemical specific analyses for the identified and/or suspected pollutant(s) and/or source(s) of effluent toxicity.
 Where lethality was demonstrated within 48 hours of test initiation, each composite sample shall be analyzed independently.
-Otherwise the permittee may substitute a composite sample, comprised of equal portions of the individual composite samples, for the chemical specific analysis;

-- i.
-Quality Assurance Plan (e.g., QA/QC implementation, corrective actions, etc.); and - ii.
+Otherwise the permittee may substitute a composite sample, comprised of equal portions of the individual composite samples, for the chemical specific analysis; - iii.
+Quality Assurance Plan (e.g., QA/QC implementation, corrective actions, etc.); and - iv.
 Project Organization (e.g., project staff, project manager, consulting services, etc.). - b.
 The permittee shall initiate the TRE Action Plan within thirty (30) days of plan and schedule submittal.
 The permittee shall assume all risks for failure to achieve the required toxicity reduction. - c.
-The permittee shall submit a quarterly TRE Activities Report, with the Discharge Monitoring Report in the months of January, April, July and October, containing information on toxicity reduction evaluation activities including: - any data and/or substantiating documentation which identifies the pollutant(s) and/or source(s) of effluent toxicity; - any studies/evaluations and results on the treatability of the facility's effluent toxicity; and - any data which identifies effluent toxicity control mechanisms that will reduce effluent toxicity to the level necessary to meet no significant lethality at the critical dilution.
+The permittee shall submit a quarterly TRE Activities Report, with the Discharge Monitoring Report in the months of January, April, July and October, containing information on toxicity reduction evaluation activities including: - i. any data and/or substantiating documentation which identifies the pollutant(s) and/or source(s) of effluent toxicity;